syncfusion-content/blazor-docs/blazor/diagram-component/layout/hierarchical-layout.md

 ---
 layout: post
 title: Hierarchical Layout in Blazor Diagram Component | Syncfusion
-description: Learn here all about hierarchical layout in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to create hierarchical layout in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Hierarchical layout
+# Hierarchical layout in Blazor Diagram Component

 The hierarchical tree layout arranges nodes in a tree-like structure, where the nodes in the hierarchical layout may have multiple parents.
 There is no need to specify the layout root.
 To arrange the nodes in a hierarchical structure, specify the layout `Type` as `HierarchicalTree`.
 The following example shows how to arrange the nodes in a hierarchical structure.